Concurrent Education Sessions

 Cost: $16 day (requires cashless payment – debit/credit card required).

-Thank you to our Sponsors!
+Thank you to our Event Partners!

 Cancellation Policy

-Cancellations will be accepted through March 1, 2024 but must be submitted in writing via email (amy@kasa.org), fax (502) 875-4631, or mail to 87 C. Michael Davenport Blvd., Frankfort, KY 40601.
+Cancellations must be submitted to the KASA office in writing via email (lisa@kasa.org), fax (502) 875-4631, or to 87 C. Michael Davenport Blvd., Frankfort, KY 40601 no later than Monday, March 3, 2025.
+If eligible, refunds will be issued after the event, minus a $49 administrative fee.